jchittuluru/AP-Stats/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:648ac92014
 ## Problem 3.3

-Problem 3.3

-*** =instructions
 There may be a gender gap in the US with regard to political preference, with women tending to prefer the Democrat Party to the Republican Party.
 If a statistician conducts a study that asks voters whether they prefer to vote Democrat or Republican, which variable in this study is explanatory, and which is response?
 Further, are these variables catagorical or quantititative?

+*** =instructions

--Explanatory: Party Preference, Response: Gender, Variables are Categorical
+- Explanatory: Party Preference, Response: Gender, Variables are Categorical
--Explanatory: Gender, Response: Party Preference, Variables are Categorical
+- Explanatory: Gender, Response: Party Preference, Variables are Categorical
--Explanatory: Party Preference, Response: Gender, Variables are Quantitative
+- Explanatory: Party Preference, Response: Gender, Variables are Quantitative
--Explanatory: Gender, Response: Party Preference, Variables are Quantitative
+- Explanatory: Gender, Response: Party Preference, Variables are Quantitative

 *** =hint
 Is gender affecting voter preference, or is voter preference causing people to adopt a different gender?
 Also, are there any numerical values involved above?